nicholasproietti/CplusplusProjects/README.md

 # CplusplusProjects
-Simple projects developed in C++ to build and practice programming knowledge.
+A collection of simple projects developed early in my C++ learning journey to build and practice programming knowledge.